-Our backlog was approximately \$162.4 million and \$159.7 million at June 29, 2018 and June 30, 2017 consisting primarily of contracts or purchase orders for both product and service deliveries and extended service warranties.
-Our backlog including deferred revenue was approximately \$178.8 million and \$176.2 million at June 29, 2018 and June 30, 2017, respectively.
+Our backlog was approximately \$160.1 million at June 28, 2019 and \$145.4 million (adjusted for Accounting Standards Codification 606 adoption) at June 29, 2018 consisting primarily of contracts or purchase orders for both product and service deliveries and extended service warranties.
 Services include management's initial estimate of the value of a customer's commitment under a services contract.
 The calculation used by management involves estimates and judgments to gauge the extent of a customer's commitment, including the type and duration of the agreement, and the presence of termination charges or wind down costs.
 Contract extensions and increases in scope are treated as backlog only to the extent of the new incremental value.
 We regularly review our backlog to ensure that our customers continue to honor their purchase commitments and have the financial means to purchase and deploy our products and services in accordance with the terms of their purchase contracts.
-During fiscal 2018 we de-booked approximately \$8.0 million of bookings related to fiscal year 2017 and fiscal year 2016.
-Backlog estimates are subject to change and are affected by several factors, including terminations, changes in the scope of contracts, periodic revalidations, adjustments for revenue not materialized and adjustments for currency.
+Backlog estimates are subject to change and are affected by several factors, including terminations, changes in the scope of contracts, periodic revalidation, adjustments for revenue not materialized and adjustments for currency.

-We expect to substantially fill the backlog as of June 29, 2018 during fiscal 2019, but we cannot be assured that this will occur.
+We expect to substantially fill the backlog as of June 28, 2019 during fiscal 2020, but we cannot be assured that this will occur.
 Product orders in our current backlog are subject to changes in delivery schedules or to cancellation at the option of the purchaser without significant penalty.
 Accordingly, although useful for scheduling production, backlog as of any particular date may not be a reliable measure of sales for any future period because of the timing of orders, delivery intervals, customer and product mix and the possibility of changes in delivery schedules and additions or cancellations of orders.